Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Results

-JND values indicate the smallest change in stiffness that can be detected by participants.
-Lower JNDs indicate better discrimination performance.
-Fig. \ref{fig:results} (b) shows the average JND for each experiment condition.
-ANOVA results indicate no statistically significant difference between hand dominance conditions, congruence conditions, or their interactions (Table \ref{tab:study2results}).
+\textit{b) Just Noticeable Difference (JNDs)} relate to the smallest change perceived by participants: lower JNDs indicate better discrimination performance.
+We observed no statistically significant difference between dominance, congruence, or their interactions (Fig. \ref{fig:results} (b), Table \ref{tab:study2results}).